sn-pmay/aeon-ztps/docs/source/installation-guide/installation-guide.rst

         You will need the Vagrant "vbguest" pluging installed.
 To install, use: "vagrant plugin install vagrant-vbguest"

     VirtualBox_ |br|
         5.0.24, or later 5.0.x — use "VBoxManage --version" to check.
-Note: For those running Mac OSX El Capital and needing a VirtualBox update, you may need to disable Apple's System Integrity Protection, as described `here <http://www.macworld .com/article/2986118/security/how-to-modify-system-integrity-protection-in-el-capitan.html>`__
+Note: For those running Mac OSX El Capitan and needing a VirtualBox update, you may need to disable Apple's System Integrity Protection, as described `here <http://www.macworld .com/article/2986118/security/how-to-modify-system-integrity-protection-in-el-capitan.html>`__